notquitehere/notquitehere.github.io/_posts/2024-01-03-automatic-tags-for-jekyll.md

 ---
 ```

-That's pretty simple though so it's easy enough to generate a script thats a bit more sophisticated to generate the files for us.
+That's pretty simple though so it's easy enough to generate a script thats a bit more sophisticated to generate the files for us[^tag-script-link].
 To do this effectively we need to:

 - [generate a list of the files we already have (existing)](#existing)
 - [generate a list of the tags that are currently in use (valid)](#valid)